spotDL/spotify-downloader/README.md

 1. Fails to download songs containing accents (that is, characters like 'Ø' in song like 'BØRNS Seeing Stars') in the Youtube's video title.

+# Disclaimer:

+Downloading Copyright Music may be illegal in you country.
+Please support the artists by buying their Music.